Samuil Bernstein: Life and work

 In 1943, as the Soviet Army was about to liberate the countries of Eastern Europe and to establish pro-Soviet governments there, it was decided by the Soviet Government that the USSR would soon need a large number of experts with training in various languages of these countries.
 At the time, few students in the USSR majored in West Slavic or South Slavic languages; to cure this perceived deficiency, the MSU was tasked by the then Minister of Education, Sergey Kaftanov, with the urgent creation of a Slavicist training program; Bernstein became one of the scholars entrusted with this project.
 He became instrumental in the creation of the Section (kafedra) of Slavic Languages at the university's Department of Philology, hiring suitable staff and designing instructional materials.
+On December 12, 1944, the Anti-fascist Assembly for the National Liberation of Macedonia invited him and Nikolay Sevastianovich Derzhavin to serve as consultants to the First Language Commission for the codification of the Macedonian literary language.
+He agreed along with Derzhavin, but their participation was not realized because the codificator Blaže Koneski wanted Macedonians to make their own decisions.
+Bernstein was planning on publishing a book on Macedonian grammar in the 1940s, but the Tito–Stalin split made it unpublishable.
+Bernstein contributed to the development of Macedonian studies in Russia.
+Within Moscow University, there was a Macedonian language course, founded by Bernstein.
 He served as the chair of the section from 1947 to 1970.
 (Ironically, by the mid-1950s, a decade after the Section was created, Bernstein realized that Kaftanov's predictions had been wrong, as employment opportunities for Slavic majors failed to materialize.
 To make its graduates more employable, the department added some education coursework to the Slavic studies curriculum, so that its graduates could at least find jobs as Russian language and literature teachers in secondary schools.)
+In 1983, during the Congress of Slavic Studies in Kiev, the leadership of the Bulgarian Academy of Sciences urged dialectologist Maksim Mladenov to deliver a report against him.

-Samuil Bernstein was a major contributor to the Atlas of the Bulgarian Dialects in the USSR, and author of dictionaries, textbooks, and numerous other works on the Bulgarian language and other Slavic and Balkan languages.
+He was a corresponding member of the Bulgarian Academy of Sciences and the Macedonian Academy of Sciences and Arts.
+Bernstein was a major contributor to the Atlas of the Bulgarian Dialects in the USSR, and author of dictionaries, textbooks, and numerous other works on the Bulgarian language and other Slavic and Balkan languages.
 His memoirs present an inside view of the Soviet academic establishment of the 1940s and 1950s.

-Recognition

-Corresponding member of the Bulgarian Academy of Sciences and the Macedonian Academy of Sciences and Arts.
+He died in 1997.